HoGentTIN/dsai-glossary/docs/en/level-of-measurement.md

 By the *measurement level* of a variable we mean the variable type.
 In statistics we distinguish the following levels:

-- Qualitative or categorical variables
+- Qualitative (also: categorical, discrete) variables
     - Nominal
     - Ordinal
-- Quantitative variables
+- Quantitative (also: continuous) variables
     - interval
     - Ratios